TAHDataJamCanada2021/Data-Lionesses/project/README.md

 # Project Code
-- **ML Model** contains a Python notebook that includes data analysis and the machine learning model for the project.
+- **Model** contains a Python notebook that includes data analysis and the machine learning model for the project.
 - **ReportingGUI** contains user interface code - see supplementary documentation for more details.